Dual Diagnosis Treatment Arlington, VA

 Virginia Hospital Center

-Virginia Hospital Center is a dual diagnosis treatment center in Arlington, VA that provides treatment services for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as eating disorders.
+Virginia Hospital Center is a dual-diagnosis treatment center in Arlington, Virginia that provides treatment for substance abuse and mental health disorders that include panic disorder as well as avoidant personality disorder.

 Address: 1701 North George Mason Drive, Arlington, VA 22205 in Arlington County